VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 How does your hand grip change the difficulty of a horizontal pull?

-Not only can the horizontal pull movement be made more difficult by changing the type of exercise completed, weight moved and the range you’re moving through, but also the hand grip you have whilst completing it.
+Not only can the horizontal pull movement be made more difficult by changing the type of exercise completed, the weight moved and the range you’re moving through, but also the hand grip you have whilst completing it.
 This is because it alters the muscles that are primarily engaged.
 The three main types of hand grips include (from easiest to hardest):

 1. Supinated (underhand)